keyangds/Machine_Learning/README.md

 # Machine Learning Algorithm
-Here are some typicl machine learning algorithm design and implementation
+Here are some typical machine learning algorithm design and implementation